python-trio/trustme/README.rst

 validation code in production, right?
 Plus they're just as easy to work with.
 Maybe easier.

-**Why do you only have convenience methods for the stdlib ssl module, and not PyOpenSSL / Twisted / ...?** Because you didn't send me a PR yet.
+**Why do your convenience methods only support the stdlib ssl and PyOpenSSL modules, and not Twisted / ...?** Because you didn't send me a PR yet.

-**I want to test some weirdo TLS configuration.** I'm happy to accept PRs to do simple things like override the default validity period or set key sizes or whatever, within reason.
-But if you have complicated needs then you're probably better offer stealing the code from this library and adapting it to do what you want.
-The underlying API is pretty straightforward.
-This is just a convenience library for those of us who need a cheat sheet to tie our shoelaces, X.509-wise.
+**What if I want to test some weirdo TLS configuration?** I'm happy to accept PRs to do simple things like override the default validity period or set key sizes or whatever, within reason.
+If you have complicated needs though then at some point you're probably better offer stealing the code from this library and adapting it to do what you want.
+The underlying `cryptography <https://cryptography.io>`__ API is pretty straightforward, if what you want to do is create arbitrary certificate setups.
+This is largely a convenience library for those of us who need a cheat sheet to tie our shoelaces, X.509-wise.

 Vital statistics